And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 And that, in some cases, depends solely on skin color.

-You know, it's it's like saying that everybody can have the meal, but only people of a separate skin can get the dessert.
+It's like saying that everybody can have the meal, but only people of a separate skin can get the dessert.

-Doesn't sound good for the uh diversity crowd.
+Doesn't sound good for the diversity crowd.

 Here is now Scalia and a portion of his remarks during oral arguments yesterday.

-Can you think of any other area of the law in which we say whatever it takes?
+Can you think of any other area of the law in which we say whatever it takes, so long as there's a real need, whatever it takes.

-Stop the stop the tape.
+Stop the tape, stop the tape.

-Recue that to the top.
+Re-cue that to the top.

-Because Briar on television Sunday, whatever it takes, if we have to go extra constitutional, if we have to do that to level the playing field and make things fair, sometimes the Constitution doesn't do what we need it to do, and so we have to do it in the interest of fairness.
+He is talking straight to Breyer here because Breyer on television said that whatever it takes, if we have to go extra-constitutional, if we have to do that to level the playing field and make things fair, sometimes the Constitution doesn't do what we need it to do, and so we have to do it in the interest of fairness.

-Did can you think of any other area of the law in which we say whatever it takes, so long as there's a real need, whatever it takes.
+Can you think of any other area of the law in which we say whatever it takes, so long as there's a real need, whatever it takes.

-Now, Briar and Scalia got into a back and forth here, and uh when you listen to this, and I don't mean to sound sexist here.
+And when you listen to this, and I don't mean to sound sexist here.

 Here we have no merit selection system.

-Merit is not at issue.
+Merit is not an issue.

-The object of the people who run this place is not to create a school better than others, it is to equalize the schools.
+The object of the people who run this place is not to create a school better than others.

-Well, of course they're not, and that's why some of them were oversubscribed.
+And that's why some of them were oversubscribed.

-I didn't say that others were undersubscribed.
+I didn't say that.

 And I didn't say that they were.